 – Penofin scored the lowest in color shifting as the finished achieved a “brownish” color after the 2-year mark.
 This issue was only on the flooring while the vertical wood railings and trellis did not darken.
 A good deck cleaner should be able to revive the color when it is time to reapply.

 Difficulty of Reapplication: 7

-– Since Penofin had “darkened” in color we would suggest that the stain be removed with a stain stripper followed by a wood brightener.
-This would not be a difficult strip though.
-Since Penofin penetrates so well, it will come of rather easily with a standard deck stripper.
+– Since Penofin had “darkened” in color we would suggest that the stain is removed with a stain stripper followed by a wood brightener.
+This would not be a difficult strip, though.
+Since Penofin penetrates so well, it will come off rather easily with a standard deck stripper.